knowsuchagency/pocketbase_orm/README.md

 - Complex queries should use the PocketBase client directly
 - Relationship handling is limited to single relations
 - Indexes must be created manually
+- Schemas need to be updated manually until [this issue](https://github.com/vaphes/pocketbase/issues/117) is resolved

 ## Contributing